AmosNimos/Russian-Roulette/README.md

 ## About the Creator

-The "russian_rullet.py" program was created by Amosnimos as a proof of concept and is not intended for any malicious use.
+The "russian_roulette.py" program was created by Amosnimos as a proof of concept and is not intended for any malicious use.
 Amosnimos is an independent software developer who enjoys experimenting with different programming concepts and technologies.

-## The Infamous Russian Rullet Program: A Dangerous Game of Chance
+## The Infamous Russian roulette Program: A Dangerous Game of Chance

-The Russian Rullet program is a controversial software application that has gained notoriety in the computer programming community.
+The Russian roulette program is a controversial software application that has gained notoriety in the computer programming community.
 Developed by a programmer known only by the pseudonym "amosnimos," the program is designed to simulate the game of Russian roulette on a computer.

 The program works by randomly generating a number between 0 and 5.
 If the number generated is 0, the program will delete the entire system, essentially rendering the computer useless.
 This outcome has led to concerns about the potential for harm if the program is used maliciously.

-It's important to note that the Russian Rullet program was not created with ill intent.
+It's important to note that the Russian roulette program was not created with ill intent.
 Rather, it was developed as a proof-of-concept to demonstrate the potential risks of running untrusted code on a computer.
 The creator of the program has emphasized the importance of using it only in a controlled environment, such as a virtual machine, and warns against running it on a personal or work computer.

+# safe_rr.sh
+The safe_rr.sh verions is for fun only, and should be safe and not risk any harm to you system. use at your own risk and read the license for more details.

 NOTE:
-A russian-rullet.sh script has been added for linux users.
-I have not tested the final version of both script as of now. so please repport it, if you find any issues with the intended result of these code, or if you have any suggestion to improve the code.
+A russian-roulette.sh script has been added for linux users. please repport it, if you find any issues with the intended result of these code, or if you have any suggestion to improve the code.